jitsejan/abstract-lambdas-terraform/README.md

 ```

 ### Terraform
-See my article on [Creating a Lambda function with Terraform to upload a Looker view](https://www.jitsejan.com/creating-terraform-deployment-aws-lambda-looker.html) for a simple Terraform introduction.
+See my article on [Creating a Lambda function with Terraform to upload a Looker view | JJ's World](https://www.jitsejan.com/creating-terraform-deployment-aws-lambda-looker.html) for a simple Terraform introduction.
 In this article I will simply show the steps to deploy the following:

 - `get_games_for_platform` Lambda function
 - `get_programming_joke` Lambda function